Hole in the Wall Gang Camp: Hospital Outreach Program (HOP)

+As of June 2024, HOP serves 33 medical centers in New England, New York City, and Philadelphia.

 Team Hole in the Wall

 Team Hole in the Wall is an athletic fundraising initiative managed by the Hole in the Wall Gang Camp.
 Amateur athletes join up to raise a specified amount of funds and receive entrance to a marathon, bike ride or other athletic event in support of seriously ill children served by The Hole in the Wall Gang Camp or one of its associated camps around the world.
 Established in 2005, Team Hole in the Wall offers entrance into more than two dozen marathons and cycling events, including the New York City Marathon, Boston Marathon and AngelRide cycling event in Connecticut.
 New Canaan resident and Newman's Own Vice President of Marketing Michael "Mike" Havard ran in the ING New York City Marathon prior to 2004, but in that year he decided to use his participation to raise funds for The Hole in the Wall Gang Camp, raising nearly $40,000.
 The next year, he served as captain of the first Team Hole in the Wall team of 40 runners, raising $150,000.
 The number of Team Hole in the Wall members and events has risen each year since.
 In 2010, more than 1,800 Team Hole in the Wall members are expected to participate in 20 athletic events.